heboyuan/Bruin-Class-Planner/README.md

 # BruinClassPlanner
-Smart class planner for bruins
+Smart class planner for bruins, input the class names and we will find the optimal class for your next quarter